Rohan5manza/content-ops-starter-2/content/pages/index.md

       - type: FeaturedItem
         title: 'Get started in AI research '
         tagline: Feature 1
-        subtitle: We help others start their journey in research.
+        subtitle: We aim to help others start their journey in research.
         text: >
           We dub ourselves the "**Indie Hackers for research**" : for solo and independent beginners who wish to pursue AI research.
 We provide them